LucasBorboleta/Baltek/docs/ROADMAP.md

 ## Tasks

-- [ ] Clean the DESIGN.md file.
+- [ ] Re-write seriously the DESIGN.md file.
-- [ ] Automated unit tests using QUnit.
+- [ ] Start automating unit tests of true classes of BALTEK using QUnit
 - [ ] In help, add description for "inviting a friend" and "setting parameters".